bootchk/GimpFu-v3/readme.txt

 The last command will take a long time (the first time you run it.)
 Ultimately, it will run Gimp from within the container.
-And a test.py GimpFu plugin is installed in the container (menu Somewhere/test.)
+And a test.py GimpFu plugin is installed in the container (Gimp menu Somewhere/test.)

 Then you can hack at the .py files in your clone and rerun the last commmand.
 It will take a minute or so to restart (not ideal, probably there is a better way.)